Saliovin/ToDoListAPI/README.md

 | id  | task_detail | numerator | denominator | order | rank |
 | :-: | :---------: | :-------: | :---------: | :---: | :--: |
 |  0  |  Get lunch  |     1     |      1      |   1   |  i   |

+## Usage

+### Routes

+- GET /tasks
+  - Get all tasks, ordered by the order column(Fractional)
+- GET /tasks/rank
+  - Get all tasks, ordered by the rank column(Lexorank)
+- POST /tasks
+  - Add a new task to the end of the list
+- PUT /tasks/{task_id}
+  - Get a task by its id and update its task_detail
+- PUT /tasks/move/{task_id}
+  - Get a task by its id and move it
+  - Use only next_task_id if moving to the start
+  - Use only prev_task_id if moving to the end
+  - Use both if moving in-between tasks
+  - Updates a task's numerator, denominator, order, and rank
+- DELETE /tasks/{task_id}
+  - Get a task by its id and delete it

+_Check the [docs](https://todo.labtoast.com/docs) for the body schemas of each route_

 ## Project Setup